 You should brush your teeth twice a day for at least two minutes at a time, but this is alone is not enough to remove all the bacteria and food particles left in your mouth.
 Flossing daily gets deep into your teeth and removes the hard-to-reach bacteria your brush can’t remove.

-When you floss every day, you remove harmful bacteria and prevent build-up that can lead to infection, cavities, and tooth decay.
+When you floss every day, you remove harmful bacteria and prevent build-up that can lead to infection, cavities, the need for dental sealants, and tooth decay.

 Bacteria in the mouth cause bad breath.
 Brushing regularly and even cleaning your tongue can help, but flossing is another way to combat bad breath.
 Your mouth and teeth will feel fresher while your breath smells nicer.
 Avoid relying on mouthwash and instead take a closer look at your gums; you might be surprised that your chronic bad breath comes from food or tartar caught between your teeth.

-The Benefits of Flossing Daily Include Protecting You from Heart Disease
+4. Flossing Daily Protects You from Heart Disease

 Although doctors don’t fully understand the case yet, there is a definitive connection between gum disease and an increased risk of cardiovascular disease.
 One theory is that bacteria in infected gums enters the bloodstream, which makes its way through your veins and into your heart.
 Another suggests that an infection in the mouth increases inflammatory substances in the blood, which leads to clotting and slow the flow to the heart.